 Jacob Vaark climbed three wide steps, then retraced them to stand back from the house and appraise it.
-Imposing, he thought, and very impressive.

 Two wide windows, at least two dozen panes in each, flanked the door.
 Five more windows above on a wide second story resting on six pillars.
 He had never seen a house like it.
 The wealthiest men he knew built in wood, not brick, riven clapboards and no need for the grand pillars suitable for a House of Parliament.